 Read Mitchell’s The Wild Remedy in its entirety to feel the full warmth of her abilities and generosity.
 Her social media are vessels of beauty and calm.
 She is a real, human thing, as present in the page as any as I’ve ever read.

-I also wholeheartedly recommend these generous expansions of self from Maya Angelou on forgiving yourself first, psychotherapist Stephen Grosz’s case studies of losing and finding ourselves, or my own study of the importance of touch.
+I also wholeheartedly recommend these generous expansions of self from Maya Angelou on forgiving yourself first, Mark Hearld’s joy and art from the scraps of our daily life, psychotherapist Stephen Grosz’s case studies of losing and finding ourselves, or my own study of the importance of touch and the formation of our inner landscapes.